 La Paz, Mexico on the Baja Peninsula is a uniquely situated place on the Gulf of California.

 Most of my diving has been in the Pacific Ocean, and I absolutely love it.
-One thing that to me embodies its richness is the Kelp!
-I used to work a lot in the Kelp forests in my home in British Columbia, Canada beside massive rainforests, so it was an incredible experience to dive in them off the coast of the desert that is the Baja Peninsula.
-The kelp forests of Macrocystis pyrifera, and other ground dwelling kelps like Ecklonia arborea that are abundant here, form an incredible environment that is constantly moving!
+One thing that embodies its richness to me is the kelp!
+I used to work a lot in the kelp forests in my home in British Columbia, Canada beside massive rainforests, so it was an incredible experience to dive in them off the coast of the desert that is the Baja Peninsula.
+The kelp forests of Macrocystis pyrifera, and other ground-dwelling kelps like Ecklonia arborea that are abundant here, form an incredible environment that is constantly moving!
 For this reason, I really tried to take pictures of moments that could capture this movement.
 As a new photographer, I am trying to work on skills that enable photographs to tell stories.
-I love seeing images that, may not be in focus, but can tell a detailed story of behaviour.
-This trip, I really focused on trying to use shutter speed, and ambient lighting to capture these moments.
+I love seeing images that, may not be in focus, but can tell a detailed story of behavior.
+This trip, I really focused on trying to use shutter speed, and ambient light to capture these moments.
 The Panasonic GX-9 Camera is an amazing camera that is very user friendly.
-Getting familiar with it has been a very fun experience, which has definitely helped my image making capabilities.
+Getting familiar with it has been a very fun experience, which has definitely helped my image-making capabilities.

 I feel like I am still at the level, where there is a lot of luck involved in the shots that I take.
-I am looking forward to fine tuning my skills so that I have a lot more control over the images that I make.
-Luckily, I now have the opportunity and the equipment to practise!
+I am looking forward to fine-tuning my skills so that I have a lot more control over the images that I make.
+Luckily, I now have the opportunity and the equipment to practice!